-The key contains electronic components.
+The ignition keys contain electronic components.
 Always maintain a distance of several centimeters to other devices with electronic components.

-A lost key must be deactivated by an authorized KTM workshop to prevent unauthorized persons from operating the vehicle.
-The keys supplied are activated when delivered.
+A lost ignition key must be deactivated by an authorized KTM workshop to prevent unauthorized persons from operating the vehicle.

-A total of up to four keys can be activated from an authorized KTM workshop.
+The ignition keys supplied are activated when delivered.
+Up to four ignition keys in total can be activated by an authorized KTM workshop.
 The key number must be provided in each case.

-6.17 Opening the filler cap
+6.17 Opening fuel tank filler cap